Nuno-Jesus/Make-A-Make/README.md

 What if you were to change the `NUMBER` macro to `24`?
 Have you tried to `make` and run `a.out` after?
 To your surprise, the output is exacly the same.
 Why?

 Well, as I explained in section [4.1](#index-4.1), `make` will remake a target if it notices its dependencies have a newer version.
-So, our Makefile cannot rely on the depedencies it doesn't know about, like `header.h`.
+So, our Makefile cannot rely on the dependencies it doesn't know about, like `header.h`.

-A naive solution would be to add `header.h` as dependency to `$(NAME)`:
+A naive solution would be to add `header.h` as a dependency to `$(NAME)`:

 ```Makefile
 ...